interrzero/base-docker-images/FIPS.md

 Earlier revisions of `fips-base` shipped a source-built `openssl` binary at `/usr/local/ssl/bin/openssl`.
-That binary is gone, because shipping the whole 3.0.9 tree is what carried the out-of-boundary CVEs.
+That binary is gone, because shipping the whole 3.0.9 tree is what could carry the out-of-boundary CVEs.
 The path is retained as a symlink to the distribution binary, so consumers invoking it by absolute path keep working and transparently get the patched, FIPS-enforcing OpenSSL.

 The 3.0.9 shared libraries that used to sit under `/usr/local/ssl/lib64` are **not** recreated.
-Anything linking them directly was linking an unpatched `libcrypto` and should fail visibly rather than be silently redirected.